dmansfield/parsey-mcparseface-api/README.md

 Someone can help me here?

 ## Issues
 - Host and port are hardcoded in nodejs client.
-I use docker so that's where it's pointing.

 - Assets that are loaded by the module are loaded based on CWD of serving process, and are required in "syntaxnet/models/parsey_mcparseface" directory, even though they are not probably located there.
 Current solution is to use a symlink.